 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-For the sake of this article, we’re going to stick to devices that are not currently considered part of a smart home hub like an Alexa Show.
-The most popular smart devices in Westchester generally help improve the ambiance or add subtle security upgrades to your home.
+For this article’s sake, we will stick to devices not currently considered part of a smart home hub, like an Alexa Show.
+Westchester’s most popular smart devices generally help improve the ambiance or add subtle security upgrades to your home.
 Some of the more popular ones include…

 So while the entry price is low, it’s not unusual to hear of those homes with thousands of dollars worth of gear.

 I wish I could write a universal guide for this, partly because I would use it myself.
-However, each device will have a different way of linking it up to Alexa, Siri, or Google Home.
-You can usually find out how to do it by checking the online guide or referring to a YouTube video on the topic.
+However, each device will have a different way of linking to Alexa, Siri, or Google Home.
+You can usually find out how to do it by checking the online guide or referring to a YouTube video.

 With that said, there are some exceptions to the rule.
 Smart locks, innovative refrigerators, and security devices are more likely to fetch a slight but noticeable uptick in pricing.
 Even then, they would have to be brand new and also would have to be smart devices that the new family desires.
-With smart locks, you may also have to reset them with the new homeowners present.
+You may also have to reset smart locks with the new homeowners present.